On Separating Path and Tree Systems in Graphs: Preliminaries

-Let $G$ be a graph and let $S$ be a non-empty subset of $V(G)$.
-A labeling of $S$ is a function $\psi : S \rightarrow [0, 2^{\lceil \log{|S|} \rceil}-1]$.
-This labeling is called \defin{nice} if for each $1 \le i \le \lceil \log{|S|} \rceil$, the graph induced by $(V(G)\setminus S)\cup S_i$ contains a path that spans the set $S_i := \{v \in S$ $|$ the $i$-th bit in the binary representation of $\psi(v)$ is $1\}$.
+Let $G$ be a graph and let $X$ be a non-empty subset of $V(G)$.
+A \defin{labeling} of $X$ is a function $\psi : S \rightarrow [0, 2^{\lceil \log{|X|} \rceil}-1]$.
+This labeling is called \defin{nice} if for each $1 \le i \le \lceil \log{|X|} \rceil$, the graph induced by $(V(G)\setminus X)\cup X_i$ contains a path that spans the set $X_i := \{v \in S$ $|$ the $i$-th bit in the binary representation of $\psi(v)$ is $1\}$.

-\begin{thm}[\cite{renyi1961random}] Let $G$ be a graph and let $S$ be a non-empty subset of $V(G)$.
-Then $S$ has a vertex-separating path system of size $\lceil \log{|S|} \rceil$ if and only if $S$ has a nice labeling. \end{thm}
+\begin{thm}[\cite{renyi1961random}] Let $G$ be a graph and let $X$ be a non-empty subset of $V(G)$.
+Then $X$ has a separating path system of size $\lceil \log{|X|} \rceil$ if and only if $X$ has a nice labeling. \end{thm}

-Let $n$ be a positive integer.
-Since every induced subgraph of $K_n$ has a spanning path, by taking $S = V(G)$ in \cref{kn}, we have $f(K_n) = \lceil \log{n} \rceil$.
-This, in turn, implies that for any graph $G$ with $n$ vertices, $f(G) \ge \lceil \log{n} \rceil$.
-If we are aiming to cover $V(G)$ using the same set of paths in the separating system, we need at least $\lceil \log{(n+1)} \rceil$ paths.
-By \cref{kn}, we have that $f(Q_k) = k$, where $Q_k$ is the $k$-dimensional hypercube \cite{DBLP:journals/jda/FoucaudK13}.
+Let $n$ and $k$ be positive integers.
+A separating path system of size $k$ can separate at most $2^k$ vertices from each other, therefore for any graph $G$ with $n$ vertices, $f(G) \ge \lceil \log{n} \rceil$ \cite{renyi1961random}.
+Since every induced subgraph of $K_n$ has a spanning path, by taking $X = V(G)$ in \cref{kn}, we have $f(K_n) = \lceil \log{n} \rceil$ (Note that any labeling of $V(G)$ is nice).
+If we are aiming to cover $V(G)$ using the same set of paths in the separating system, we need at least $\lceil \log{(n+1)} \rceil$ paths.\footnote{This is equivalent to not using the label $0$ for any vertex in $V(G)$ (cf. \cite[Proposition 2]{DBLP:journals/jda/FoucaudK13}).} By \cref{kn}, we have that $f(Q_k) = k$, where $Q_k$ is the $k$-dimensional hypercube \cite{DBLP:journals/jda/FoucaudK13}.
 As we will be referring to them in the sequel, we state the value of the parameter $f$ for paths and cycles.

 \begin{obs} (\cite[Theorem 15]{DBLP:journals/jda/FoucaudK13}) For every integer $n \ge 3$, $f(P_n) = f(C_n) = \lceil \frac{n}{2} \rceil$, where $P_n$ and $C_n$ denote an $n$-vertex path and cycle, respectively. \end{obs}